 The debt limit of the County may be exceeded to the extent of two-thirds of the amount of obligations for which an appropriation for payment was made in the annual budget for the current fiscal year and in certain other circumstances and otherwise only with the approval of the Local Finance Board (the "LFB") in the Division of Local Government Services in the New Jersey Department of Community Affairs (the "Division").
 If all or any part of a proposed debt authorization would exceed its debt limit, the County must apply to the LFB for an extension of credit.
-In considering the request, the LFB focuses its review on the effect of the proposed authorization on outstanding obligations of the County, operating expenses of the County and the potential ability of the County to meet the proposed obligations.
+In considering the request, the LFB focuses its review on the effect of the proposed authorization on outstanding obligations.
 If the LFB determines, pursuant to statute and regulation, that a proposed debt authorization would materially impair the ability of the County to meet its obligations or to provide essential services, approval is denied.